Office Location: Lawrence Street Center 470AA

 Areas of Expertise:

 Labor Economics, Economics of Migration, Economics of Education, Applied Microeconomics

 Ph.D., Economics, University of California, Santa Barbara, 2012.

 M.A., Economics, University of California, Santa Barbara, 2010.

 B.A., Political Science, University of California, Davis, 2006.

-Ernest has been an Assistant Professor CT of Economics since 2015.
+Ernest is an Associate Professor CT of Economics and is an IZA Institute of Labor Economics affiliate.
 Between 2012 and 2015 he was a Visiting Assistant Professor.
-Ernest is also an Institute of Labor Economics (IZA) affiliate.
-His research focuses on topics in applied labor economics, specifically those related to educational attainment and migration decisions.
+His research focuses on topics in applied labor economics, specifically those related to labor demand, educational attainment, and migration decisions.

 Ernest teaches courses on both the University of Colorado Denver campus and the University of Colorado Denver’s Beijing campus.
 His teaching includes mathematical economics, statistics, econometrics, game theory, and labor economics.
 For more information about CU Denver's economics program in Beijing, click here.

 For more information on Earnest's current research, visit his website here.